Rappsilber-Laboratory/XiSearch/README.md

      loss:CleavableCrosslinkerPeptide:MASS:0;Name:0
      loss:CleavableCrosslinkerPeptide:MASS:82.04186;NAME:S

+### running xiSEARCH from command line

+xiSEARCH may be launched from the command line specifying database and config file.
+Often, a config file is created in the interface and then used in launching searches from command line, for example as cluster jobs.

+    java -Xmx60G -cp /path/to/XiSearch.jar rappsilber.applications.Xi --config=MyConfig.config --peaks=peakfile.mgf --fasta=database.fasta -output=MyOutput.csv --locale=en

+will launch a search on peakfile.mgf with database.fasta and MyConfig.conf and 60Gb of RAM.
+Command line options are available

+    java -cp /path/to/XiSearch.jar rappsilber.applications.Xi --help

+If there is more than one peaklist to be searched, the .mgf files should be zipped together and the zip file should be given as the option of --peaks .
+For HPC jobs, it is often desirable to run one job per peakfile and combine the results at the end by concatenating output csv files prior to FDR calculation.
-#### Changing or adding new entries to the config-gui
+#### Changing or adding new entries to the config interface
 The  "BasicConfigEntries.conf" contains all the selectable config values.
 In this file new entries for crosslinker, enzymes, modifications and losses can be freely defined.
 The file contains sections for crosslinker, modifications, losses, ions,enzymes and custom settings.
 Each section has a short description on how to add new entries.

 Additionally there is a file "BasicConfig.conf" containing default values for settings not exposed in the interface.

-Both of these are default files that change the options in the dropdown menu of the gui.
+Both of these are default files that change the options in the dropdown menu of the interface.